 Posterior instrumentation, Thoracic spine, Transvertebral screws

 Digital Object Identifier (DOI)

 Rodriguez-Martinez, Nestor G.; Savardekar, Amey; Nottmeier, Eric W.; Pirris, Stephen; Reyes, Phillip M.; Newcomb, Anna G.U.S.; Mendes, George A.C.; Kalb, Samuel; Theodore, Nicholas; and Crawford, Neil R., "Biomechanics of transvertebral screw fixation in the thoracic spine: An in vitro study" (2016).
-Neurobiology.
+Translational Neuroscience.
 738.